Mall Road, Shimla

-Mall Road is the major hangout point and shopping center in Shimla, the capital city of Himachal Pradesh, India.
+Mall Road is one of the main financial, commercial and business centres in Shimla, the capital city of Himachal Pradesh, India.
 Constructed during British colonial rule, the Mall road is located a level below The Ridge.
 The offices of municipal corporation, fire service and police headquarters are located here.
 Automobiles, except emergency vehicles are not allowed on this road.
+Another popular shopping centre of the city is Lower Bazaar, which is just below the Mall Road.

 Mall Road has a number of showrooms, department stores, shops, restaurants and cafes.
 A Himachal emporium that offers handicraft products of Himachal Pradesh like locally designed woollen clothes, branded clothes, pottery items, wooden products, and jewellery is also located here.